 A Travel and Lifestyle Blog

 Sometimes, those last minute, spur of the moment decisions can turn out to be a huge win cant they.
 You decide right at the last moment to do something, and it ends up being a great time.
-This happened to us last weekend.
+This happened to us last weekend, so I thought I would share my CitizenM Tower Hill Hotel review with you.

 Id been invited to attend the Next bloggers event in London, which I was really looking forward to.
 The day before, my husband found that he had to travel into London for a meeting the same day as my event.
 Now, as lots of you know, we haven’t been able to get out and about together too much lately, so it seemed that the Gods were shining on us.
 Nik and I could meet up after the event, and hit the town for some dinner and drinks.
 On the morning of the London trip, we decided to throw caution to the wind, and book a hotel so we could relax, not worry about last trains and fully embrace the opportunity to be out.